SufiyanAasim/smart-customer-ledger/docs/database/Seed-Data.md

 Every seed script can be re-run safely against a database that already has some or all of its rows — each INSERT checks `WHERE NOT EXISTS` (or, for the large dataset, an explicit per-row existence check inside the generation loop) before writing.
-This matters for a grading/demo environment that may need to be reset and reseeded more than once.
+This matters for a production testing/demo environment that may need to be reset and reseeded more than once.